phy-q/benchmark/README.md

 \* equal contribution

-The research paper can be cound here: https://arxiv.org/abs/2108.13696
+The research paper can be found here: https://arxiv.org/abs/2108.13696

 ---
 #### Table of contents